raspbernetes/k8s-cluster-installation/setup/README.md

 ## Boot

-Place the SD Card in your RPi and give the system 5 minutes to boot before trying to SSH.
+Place the SD Card in your RPi and give the system approx ~10 minutes to boot before trying to SSH.